BlocksTechnology/armbian-bootlogo/README.md

 Now please just update your initramfs so the file is used on bootup.
 You can do this by entering this command: update-initramfs -v -u

 Now just reboot your device and you will see your new logo on boot :)

+# Guide

+**Important:
+Ensure that all .sh files are executable**

+        sudo chmod +x create-bootsplash.sh

+        sudo chmod +x create-gifSplash.sh
+### 1. Create Bootsplash with image and spinner

+1. The script expects a _.png_ file on the working directory with a custom image.

+2. Run the script:

+        ./create-bootsplash.sh

+3. After running the script a new file called `bootsplash.armbian` will be created, which will then need to be copied

+        On the working directory:
+        ---

+        sudo cp bootsplash.armbian /usr/lib/firmware/bootsplash.gif

+### 2. Create GIF Bootsplash

+1. The script expects a file called `animation.gif` on the working directory

+2. Run `create-gifSplash.sh` bash script

+        ./create-gifSplash.sh

+3. After running the script a new file called `bootsplash.armbian` will be created, which will then need to be copied

+        On the working directory:
+        ---

+        sudo cp bootsplash.armbian /usr/lib/firmware/bootsplash.gif

+### 3. Update initramfs bootsplash hook

+1. `sudo nano /etc/initramfs-tool/hooks/bootsplash`

+2. On the file add the following entry :

+            splashfile="/usr/local/lib/firmware/bootsplash.armbian"

+3. Update initramfs

+            update-initramfs -u
+            update-initramfs -v -u